froggyos/froggyos.github.io/versions/1.16/docs/froggyscript3.md

 You selected: option 1
 ```
 ### File Arguments
 The `filearg` keyword retrieves a command line argument passed to the program and stores it in a variable.
 The variable must be of type `string`.
 The second argument is the index of the command line argument to retrieve (0-based).
+If you want to include a space, type `\_` instead of a space.
 ```
 filearg [$variable] [number]
 var arg = ''